ManasiBhosale/Earthquakes-ETL-Pipeline/README.md

 # 🔄 **Data Factory Pipeline — Orchestration**

-A Fabric Data Factory pipeline orchestrates the 3 notebook layers:
+The Fabric Data Factory pipeline automates the **Bronze → Silver → Gold** workflow by executing each notebook in sequence and passing dynamic parameters at runtime.

 ```
 Bronze Notebook